ScaryArae/Project-Cybermouse/World Notes/Organizations/The Disney Company.md

 Disney experiences covers the range of Disney's themed entertainment options, from the Disney parks, to the Disney cruise line.

+## The Big 3

+As Disney consolidated further into EPCOT and cemented its control over the southeast, the company quickly established a total monopoly over the area.
+As a result, rather than vying for power and control with competitors, the various subsidiaries of the company are in a fierce battle amongst themselves for more control within the Disney corporation.
+The most notable of these are WED enterprises, Disney Animation, and [[Disney Electronic Content]], referred to as the big three.
+These companies regularly engage in illegal covert operations in attempts to thwart each other.

+Much of this competition is born of an intense cultural clash, as WED Enterprises is primarily made up of the descendants of the original imagineers, [[Millennium Village|legacy old money wealthy]] who believe they are the rightful heirs to the Disney kingdom.
+Disney Electronic Content, on the other hand, is mostly made up of new money wealth who were hired from overseas or the west coast.
+The resulting mix is intensely explosive.
 ## Leadership